 - Locations - This feature allows you to manage stock across multiple physical sites, across the globe.

-- Multicurrency - Allows the user to checkout in their local currency, helping covert users from all over the world.
+- Multicurrency - Allows the user to checkout in their local currency, helping convert new customers all over the world.

-- Custom checkout - Keep consistency across your site by being able to edit the look and feel of the checkout to increase user experience.
+- Custom checkout - Keep consistency across your user experience by being able to edit the look and feel of the checkout to improve brand interaction.

 Extensions & third-party apps

 Shopify Plus really comes into its own here - it provides a degree of flexibility and sophistication that many eCommerce platforms just can’t provide out of the box - and more than that, provides access to the internals of the system in order to craft a completely custom eCommerce experience for your customers.

 In many ways, the Shopify app ecosystem is the jewel in the proverbial crown of the platform.
 There's such a mature, sophisticated and capable network of developers, creatives and software businesses that provide extensions to the platform that there's almost no use case that can't be satisfied by either building a custom, private solution or adding a third-party app designed to solve some of the tricky problems that come with running eCommerce businesses.

 This is also true of businesses that have bricks and mortar stores - not just digital storefronts.
 It's a really good idea to make sure that you have a full and comprehensive understanding of the app ecosystem and to make sure that any of the parts that need to be modified as part of the migration or replatforming effort can be either capably handled by the agency handling the project, or a third party application that can tackle it out of the box for a low monthly fee.

 All projects have points of risk that need to be mitigated to deliver them successfully.
 It’s a good idea to work with an agency, consultant or the Shopify Plus sales team to help understand if there are any significant points of risk within the project, and come up with some potential solutions to those things if the project or migration goes awry.